Scaling of disorder operator at deconfined quantum criticality: The choice of region

 In case of the DQC, although $H_{J-Q_3}$ is translation-invariant, it is already well-known that finite-size analysis of correlations can be tricky due to the domains of VBS formed spontanenously when $Q \ge Q_c$.
-For disorder operator, boundary dependence similar to those observed in the $J_1-J_2$ model also shows up in the naive measurements of $\langle X_M \rangle$ at DQC.
-To minimize the effect of cutting strong bonds due to residual VBS order, we take a choice of region $M$ with `` even-$\widetilde{B}$ '' type bounary: firstly, we calculate the parameter of the VBS order $(D_x, D_y)$ for each spin configuration and then adjust the region $M$ according to the profile of the instantaneous VBS order, as illustrated in Fig.~\ref{fig:figs4}.
+For the disorder operator, boundary dependence similar to those observed in the $J_1-J_2$ model also shows up in the naive measurements of $\langle X_M \rangle$ at DQC.
+To minimize the effect of cutting strong bonds due to residual VBS order, we take a choice of region $M$ with `` even-$\widetilde{B}$ '' type bounary: firstly, we calculate the two components of the VBS order $(D_x, D_y)$ with $D_x=\frac{1}{L^2}\sum_{x,y}(-1)^{x} {\bf S}_{x,y} \cdot {\bf S}_{x+1,y}$ and $D_y$ defined analogously for each given spin configuration (one microstate or one sample in the SSE QMC) at the $S_z$ basis, and then adjust the region $M$ according to the profile of the instantaneous VBS order, as illustrated in Fig.~\ref{fig:figs4}.
 For example, if $D_x > 0, $ and $D_y > 0$, i.e., the first quadrant, we will choose the region $M$ as shown in Fig.~\ref{fig:figs4}(b)-I. The similar choice works for the case of the other three quadrants.
 With such a setup, we then measure the $\langle X_M \rangle$ with `` even-$\widetilde{B}$ '' type boundary.
 A comparison of measurements with three different boundaries is given in Fig. \ref{fig:figs5}.
 We find that this method achieves the most robust convergence of $\langle X_M \rangle$ at DQC, as shown in the main text.

 In order to show how our results are sensitive to the parameter $q=Q/(Q+J)$, we also calculate the disorder operator for different $q$ in the vicinity of DQC and get the coefficient of the logarithmic corner correction, as shown in Fig. \ref{fig:figs6}.
 We can find different scaling behavior in both symmetry-breaking phases and at the DQC manifest, and therefore, our results at $q_c=0.59864$ indeed reflect the critical properties of the system.